PrestaShop/prestashop-specs/content/1.7/back-office/design/image-settings/image-settings-list.md

 - **Name** - specific image setting value names.
 By default they are installed automatically.
 - **Width** - specific image setting value, describing the width of the image in pixels.
 By default the specific width is installed.
 - **Height** - specific image setting value, describing the height of the image in pixels.
 By default the specific height is installed.
 - **Products** - specific image setting value, indicating the enabled checkbox or the disabled cross operator, which can be clickable.
-Clicking these opeartors can toggle the enabling and disabling functionality directly from listing page.
+Clicking these operators can toggle the enabling and disabling functionality directly from listing page.
 - **Categories** - specific image setting value, indicating the enabled checkbox or the disabled cross operator, which can be clickable.
-Clicking these opeartors can toggle the enabling and disabling functionality directly from listing page.
+Clicking these operators can toggle the enabling and disabling functionality directly from listing page.
 - **Brands** - specific image setting value, indicating the enabled checkbox or the disabled cross operator, which can be clickable.
-Clicking these opeartors can toggle the enabling and disabling functionality directly from listing page.
+Clicking these operators can toggle the enabling and disabling functionality directly from listing page.
 - **Suppliers** - specific image setting value, indicating the enabled checkbox or the disabled cross operator, which can be clickable.
-Clicking these opeartors can toggle the enabling and disabling functionality directly from listing page.
+Clicking these operators can toggle the enabling and disabling functionality directly from listing page.
 - **Stores** - specific image setting value, indicating the enabled checkbox or the disabled cross operator, which can be clickable.
-Clicking these opeartors can toggle the enabling and disabling functionality directly from listing page.
+Clicking these operators can toggle the enabling and disabling functionality directly from listing page.

 ## Image Settings table Filtering and UI elements
 - **ID text field** - it can be set as numeric value, before filtering execution.